Comprehensive guide to the PDC World Mathcplay image depicting Phil Taylor who is record holder for most events won

 The Darts World Matchplay- all you need to know

 If you are new to darts then you are bound to have been caught up in the hype around the PDC World Matchplay.
-A fixture in the darts schedule since 1994, fans frequently refer to it as the summer equivalent of the World Championships’.
+A fixture in the darts schedule since 1994, fans frequently refer to it as the summer equivalent of the darts World Championships‘.
 Held in the Winter Gardens in Blackpool, England, it is a must-watch event for any darts fan.
 9 days of action featuring 32 of the best darts players in the world, it never fails to deliver.

 Qualifying Criteria